Selvam-DG/Statistics/Hypothesis_Testing/README.md

 -   A hypothesis that, when true, completely specifies the population distribution is called a simple hypothesis; one that does not is called a composite hypothesis.

 ## Test
-- H0 = Null Hypothesis
+- H0 = Null Hypothesis (already claimed or maintained)
-- H1 = Alternative Hypothesis
+- H1 = Alternative Hypothesis (to verify the claim)

 - ## Errors
 - It is important to note when developing a procedure for testing a given null hypothesis H0 that, in any test, two different types of errors can result.